NPM Star

 browserCompatibility

-Both Gatsby and Remix support modern browsers, including Chrome, Firefox, Safari, and Edge.
-However, Gatsby has better support for older browsers, including Internet Explorer 11.
+Both Gatsby and Remix support modern browsers, including Chrome, Firefox, and Edge.

 dependencies